texfaq/texfaq.github.io/FAQ-drawing.md

     just browse the
     [list archives](http://tug.org/pipermail/pstricks/).
 -  [`pgf`](http://ctan.org/pkg/pgf): while [`pstricks`](http://ctan.org/pkg/pstricks) is very powerful and
-    convenient from 'traditional' TeX, using it with PDFLaTeX is pretty tiresome: if you
+    convenient from 'traditional' TeX, using it with pdfLaTeX is pretty tiresome: if you
     simply want the graphical capabilities, [`pgf`](http://ctan.org/pkg/pgf), together with its ''user-oriented'' interface [`tikz`](http://ctan.org/pkg/tikz), may be a good